-- Power and Performance Oil Change: If you were curious to know the Walmart synthetic oil change price, then it’s called the power and performance service.
+- Power and Performance Oil Change: If you were curious to know much you must pay for the Walmart synthetic oil change, then it’s called the power and performance service.
 And it’s priced at $49.88.
-This is the premium service and they use the best quality synthetic motor plus oil, which is a recommendation for most modern vehicles.
+This is a premium service and they use the best quality synthetic motor plus oil, which is a recommendation for most modern vehicles.

-Overall, Walmart Auto Services have good customer reviews.
+Overall, Walmart Auto Care Services have good customer reviews.
 Their prices are reasonable and services prompt.
-With some luck, you can also avail yourself some coupons further reducing the cost.
+With some luck, you can also avail yourself of some Walmart oil change coupons further reducing the cost.

-Please remember that this Walmart oil change cost is the national price.
+Please remember that this Walmart cost for a motor oil change is the national price.
 There might be a slight variation in these prices at local stores (State-dependent)

 Jiffy Lube rivals Walmart in popularity and their 2000 odd auto repair centers spread across America attract millions of customers each year.

-But unlike Walmart, which more or less has a uniform pricing pattern across the country, Jiffy Lube oil change prices vary in states and even in local outlets within same states.
-Jiffy Lube attributes this to the disparity in business costs, change in government regulations and variation in pricing from local suppliers.
+But unlike Walmart, which more or less has a uniform pricing pattern across the country, Jiffy Lube prices vary in states and even in local outlets within the same states.
+Jiffy Lube attributes this to the disparity in business costs, change in government regulations, and variation in pricing from local suppliers.
 The price difference might only be slight though.

 Just like Walmart, they offer a slew of different oil change services that vary in price depending on the quality of the oil.

-- Conventional Oil Change: Up to Five quarts of conventional motor oil, an oil filter and other standard service checks are included in this basic service.
-It is priced at $29.99 for the Formula Shell Oil and at $44.99 for Pennzoil.
+- Conventional Oil Change: Up to five quarts of conventional motor oil, an oil filter, and other standard service checks are included in this basic service.
+It is priced at $29.99 for Formula Shell Oil and at $44.99 for Pennzoil.

 - High Mileage Oil Change: The Jiffy Lube oil change cost for high mileage oil is approximately $8 per quart and is priced at $59.99.
 The oil used is Pennzoil high mileage oil and apart from protecting engines that have covered more than 75000 miles, the Pennzoil High Mileage oil is also known to help restore compression that depletes as the engine ages.
 If you have any leaky seals, those will be replenished as well.

-- Synthetic blends: The Jiffy Lube oil change price for synthetic blends starts at $59.99 and the oil used is Pennzoil Synthetic blend which the manufacturer claims, keeps your pistons at least 10% cleaner than what the competition does.
+- Synthetic blends: The Jiffy Lube price for synthetic blends start at $59.99 and the oil used is Pennzoil Synthetic blend which the manufacturer claims, keeps your pistons at least 10% cleaner than what the competition does.

 - Synthetic Oil change: The Synthetic oil change service starts from $79.99.
 If you choose Pennzoil’s Platinum synthetic oil, the price is bumped up slightly to $89.99.
 And if you have deep pockets or prefer to use only the best synthetic oil for your automobiles, then you can choose the Pennzoil Ultra Platinum oil which is priced at $109.99.